shaojiawei07/shaojiawei07.github.io/_pages/about.md

 <span style="color:red">

-Please send your CV to TeleAl.HR@ChinaTelecom.cn and CC me on the email.
+Please send your CV to TeleAI.HR@ChinaTelecom.cn and CC me on the email.
 Kindly mark the subject with _[the topic you are interested in]_.
 More details are available [here](https://mp.weixin.qq.com/s/w9taJWYHoBJZZ228BJQZUQ).

 </span>